openfaas/openfaas-cloud/docs/GITLAB.md

 ### Apply installation tag

+> Note: the latest editions of GitLab have renamed `tag` to `topic`.
+Look out for this and don't get caught out.

-The installation tag gives the OpenFaaS Cloud instance information about whether or not we should build the project on the instance.
+The *installation tag* (or topic) gives the OpenFaaS Cloud instance information about whether or not we should build the project on the instance.

 You can set your own tag by choice in `gitlab.yml` file with environmental variable `installation_tag`.
 When tag is not set we use the default one which is `openfaas-cloud`.